This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Explore 270 acres (110 hectares) of ancient parkland, where a historic herd of fallow deer roams freely and magnificent trees and breathtaking views abound.

 Inside the impressive mansion, built by hard-working civil servant William Blathwayt, discover fascinating interiors little changed in 300 years, as well as a rich collection that includes superb Dutch art and ceramics of the period.

 Young explorers can run free in the Old Lodge picnic and play area, take part in a nature trail and tick off challenges on their 50 things list, including pond-dipping and bug-hunting.

 Complete your visit with a relaxing stroll in the elegant West Garden with its splendid borders, idyllic ponds and wildflower orchard.

 We are currently undergoing a major conservation project to replace the leaking roof on the 17th-century mansion house and install an energy-efficient biomass boiler.
-We remain open while the work takes place, with new exhibitions and activities.
-Thanks to everyone who has supported our fundraising campaign - we couldn't have done this without you.
+We remain open while the work takes place, with new areas including a fully accessible rootfop walkway.
+Thanks to everyone who has supported our ongoing fundraising campaign - we couldn't have done this without you.
 We're now offering people a chance to sign one of the new roof slates as part of this campaign.

-We are pleased to have been awarded £85,000 from the Heritage Lottery Fund (HLF) towards the cost of new exhibitions, activities and events taking place during our £4m roof project.
-The major conservation work will take place in 2015/16 and this money will help us remain open during this time.
+We are pleased to have been awarded £85,000 from the Heritage Lottery Fund (HLF) towards the cost of new exhibitions, activities and events taking place during our £3.8m roof project.
+The major conservation work will take place throughout 2015 and this money will help us remain open during this time.